-Environmental exposure control for the emission of white cement particles into the air must be carried out in accordance with the available technology and the regulations regarding dust particle emissions in general.
+The control of environmental exposure for the emission of cement particles into the air must be carried out according to the available technology and the regulations regarding dust particle emissions in general.

 Environmental exposure control is relevant for the aquatic environment such as cement emissions at different stages of the life cycle (production and use) applied mainly to soil and wastewater.
 The aquatic effect and risk assessment cover the effect on organisms/ecosystems due to possible pH changes related to the release of hydroxides.
 It is believed that the toxicity of the other dissolved inorganic ions may be negligible compared to the potential effect of pH.